 12: Book: Richard Seddon: King of God’s Own (Tom Brooking, 2014)

 I cannot help but be fascinated by King Dick (as he was popularly known).
 On pages 390–1, Brooking discusses Seddon’s Humanist Manifesto, which was released on 1 December 1905.
 He explains how Seddon argued that ‘Government must justify its existence by its usefulness, or quit’.
 He claimed that the aim of government was ‘To provide the conditions which will reduce want … and permit the largest possible number of people to be healthy, happy human beings’.
 He outlined four humanist principles that should underlie democracy: Humanity for the mother and infant, humanity for the young, humanity for the worker and humanity for the old and feeble; he then went on to explain how these principles were applied in the passing of recent legislation.
 I share this story as I am sure there is a lot our current and future prime minsters can learn from previous premiers and prime ministers.
-This is why I would like to progress the book on Nation Voices, which we will ideally publish late in 2015.

 Learn more about the book on Richard Seddon here.